 Students spend Junior Kindergarten exploring the world around them.
 They learn what it means to be part of a family, a school, and a community.
 Students explore a variety of vocabulary words including citizenship, rights, responsibilities, rules, leaders, country symbols, and monuments.
 A study of economics reveals the difference between wants versus needs and goods versus services.
 Map skills are introduced in Junior Kindergarten as students explore maps, land forms, bodies of water, globes, seasons, and Earth's resources.
 Students also compare and contrast a variety of traditions throughout different cultures as they explore holidays and American folk heroes.

-Spanish at the Primary School level is done as a “hands-on” approach.
-It is lively and fun, and follows closely with the curriculum of the program and what the classroom teacher is teaching at a particular time.
-The focus of this course is to develop vocabulary and pronunciation skills as well as an understanding of the target cultures through hands-on and culturally stimulating ways.
+Spanish in Primary School is done as a hands-on approach.
+Later on, students will continue to develop vocabulary and pronunciation skills and an understanding of the target cultures through hands-on and culturally stimulating ways.

 Primary School technology classes focus on development of fine motor skills with use of the mouse and basic keyboard.
 Websites are utilized to reinforce classroom lessons.
 Beginning lessons in digital safety focus on staying on websites approved by teachers or parents.